Exit and emergency light combo above fire door

 Exit Sign & Emergency Light Combo Compliance and Safety Guide

-Highlight: Combo units are ideal for space-saving installations in hallways, exits, and above doors.
+Highlight: Combo units are ideal for space-saving installs in hallways, exits, and above doors.

 Combo Units vs. Standalone Exit Signs and Emergency Lights